When one diagnosis comes with others

 This changes an important assumption.
 Instead of thinking:

-“My child has autism and anxiety”
+From: "My child has autism and anxiety."

-“My child has a pattern of responses that affects multiple areas of development.”
+To: "My child has a pattern of responses that affects multiple areas of development."

-The study also highlights something parents often experience: No two autistic children are the same.
-This is because each child has a unique combination of behavioural patterns, across:
+The study also highlights something parents often experience: no two autistic children are the same.
+This is because each child has a unique combination of behavioural patterns across:

 These patterns interact with each other, creating very different developmental profiles.